EiffelWebFramework/EWF/README.md

-# Eiffel Web Framework
+# EiffelWeb

-Eiffel Web Framework is a framework to build web applications in Eiffel.
+EiffelWeb is a framework to build web applications in Eiffel.

 To get started, check out [http://eiffelwebframework.github.io/EWF](http://eiffelwebframework.github.io/EWF)!

 ## Documentation

-Eiffel Web Framework's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at [http://eiffelwebframework.github.io/EWF](http://eiffelwebframework.github.io/EWF).
+EiffelWeb 's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at [http://eiffelwebframework.github.io/EWF](http://eiffelwebframework.github.io/EWF).
 The docs may also be run locally.

 ### Running documentation locally